RafifEL/os201/README.md

   - Programming Foundation I Teaching Assistant

 ## Assigments
 These are some links for any of you who wants to dig your knowledge deeper in Operating System.
 I give this because of Final Term Test Assignment.
-Click [link](URLs/) and have fun with it.
+Click this [link](URLs/) to see the URLS.

 -- MRE